tauinger-de/training.spring-adv/README.md

 @Value annotations) and a StringToDoubleMapConverter implementation to parse the configuration string into a Map.

+### v070 - Transactions

+Makes use of the @Transactional annotation.

+Introduces an order-count at Customer level.

 ## Copyright

 Copyright Thomas Auinger (thomas@auinger.de), Germany.